 Note: Instead of two loaves, I did one loaf and a pan of mini-muffins.
 There ended up with a bit too much batter in the loaf so that it was still wet in the middle after 50 minutes in the oven.
 The batter was probably 3/4 full in the loaf pan.
 If you do two loaves as the recipe calls for you, will probably be fine.

 Ultimate Ginger Cookies

-America’s Test Kitchen’s best-buy choice has worked pretty well for us so far.
+The Polder Digital In-Oven Thermometer, America's Test Kitchen's "best-buy" choice, has worked pretty well for us so far.
 A thermometer like this is an absolute must for anyone interested in smoking meats.

 Williams-Sonoma Brining Bags

 The best and most convenient way to brine a large turkey and have it still fit in your fridge is to use these amazing heavy duty brining bags from Williams Sonoma.
 They come in a set of 3-sizes.
 I always use the biggest one but the small bags are nice for things like pork loins.

 On the off years that we don't do the grilled turkey recipe, I often use this beautiful Autumn Fruit and Spice Brining Blend from Williams-Sonoma.

 This last CD has a story to it.
 Country music isn't usually my first choice.
 I don't hate it; I just don't like it as much as other styles.
 However, in March 2016, Joey Martin Feek passed away from cervical cancer.
 She grew up in the same hometown as my husband, Alexandria, Indiana.
 She was four years ahead of him in school.
 With a small-town population of just over 5,000, she became a source of local pride.